-If the occupant is part of a movement group that was created from a movement group template, this option colors the occupant using the color of the movement group template; otherwise, they are colored the same as By Occupant Color.
+If the occupant is part of a movement group that was created from a movement group template, this option colors the occupant using the color of the movement group template; otherwise, their default color is used.

 By Behavior

 Colors the occupant according to the occupant's behavior color as set in Pathfinder.